Gary Sorenson: Arrest

 Sorenson was arrested on September 29, 2009, at the Calgary International Airport in Calgary, Alberta.
 He was charged with fraud and theft over $5,000.
 Sorenson was brought before a justice of the peace and was released on bail of $150,000 cash or $300,000 surety, though he had to surrender his Canadian passport to authorities and was required to remain in Alberta to report weekly to the RCMP.
 If convicted, he could face a sentence of up to 14 years.

+Trial

+Sorenson and co-accused Milowe Brost stood trial in Calgary in relation to what police described as one of the largest Ponzi-type schemes in Canadian history.
+During the proceedings, Sorenson dismissed his legal counsel partway through the trial and chose to represent himself.
+In February 2015, he delivered his own closing argument to the jury, stating that his defence rested on what he described as “the truth” and arguing that the Crown had not proven its case beyond a reasonable doubt.
+He pleaded not guilty to charges of fraud and theft.
+Brost also pleaded not guilty and was represented by legal counsel throughout the trial.

 Conviction

 In July 2015 Sorenson received a sentence of 12 years for his role in the scheme.
 The court said Sorenson and his partner bilked more than 2400 investors from around the world of $200–400 million.
 "The crimes committed by these two offenders are two of the biggest frauds in Canadian history, Queen's Bench Justice Robert Hall said in a Calgary courtroom.
 "They were motivated in my mind by greed with no regard to the effect on the many, many investors they defrauded, he added.

+After orchestrating the largest Ponzi scheme in Canadian history, Milowe Brost and Gary Sorenson were out of prison after serving just over two years of their 12-year sentences.

+Because their nine-year crimes began in 1999, before changes to Canadian legislation, Brost and Sorenson were able to apply for parole after serving one-sixth of their sentences.